 The LADO should keep comprehensive records in order to ensure that each case is being dealt with expeditiously and that there are no undue delays.
 The records will also assist with monitoring and evaluating the effectiveness of the procedures and processes for managing allegations.If a Police investigation is to be conducted, the Police should set a date for reviewing its progress and consulting the CPS about continuing or closing the investigation or charging the individual.
-Wherever possible, this should be no later than 4 weeks after the Strategy Meeting / Discussion / initial evaluation.
+Wherever possible, this should be no later than 4 weeks after the Allegation Management Meeting / initial evaluation.
 Dates for further reviews should also be agreed, either fortnightly or monthly depending on the complexity of the investigation.

 7. Unsubstantiated and False Allegations

 Where it is concluded that there is insufficient evidence to substantiate an allegation, the Chair of the Allegation Management Meetings or initial evaluation should prepare a separate report of the enquiry and forward this to the designated senior manager of the employer to enable them to consider what further action, if any, should be taken.